 Despite its magnificence, Gerringong Falls isn’t as well known as other waterfalls in the Southern Highlands.
-Belmore, Carrington and Fitzroy Falls are all much easier and safer to access because of their infrastructure.
-As a result, NSW National Parks and associated tourist boards promote these waterfalls.
+Belmore, Carrington and Fitzroy Falls (guides coming soon) are all much easier and safer to access because of their infrastructure.
+As a result, NSW National Parks and associated tourist boards promote visiting these waterfalls.
 So they are far more visited and well known.
-That’s not to say, Gerringong Falls isn’t increasing in popularity.
-Being a much loved natural attraction for locals, the word is getting out about the awesomeness of this waterfall.
-So with our help, we’ll guide you in exploring one of the most incredible waterfalls of the Southern Highlands.
+That’s not to say, Gerringong Waterfall isn’t increasing in popularity.
+Being a much loved natural attraction for locals, the word is getting out about the awesomeness of Gerringong Waterfall.
+So with our help, we’ll guide you in exploring one of the most incredible waterfalls in the Southern Highlands.

-For more information on other beautiful waterfalls in the Southern Highlands, read our Top 10 Waterfalls in and around Sydney, 5 Best Macquarie Pass Waterfalls and Mittagong hiking and waterfalls guides.
+For information about other beautiful waterfalls in the Southern Highlands, read our Top 10 Waterfalls in and around Sydney, 5 Best Macquarie Pass Waterfalls (includes Cascade Falls – guide coming soon) and Mittagong hiking and waterfalls guides.

-STORY TIME: I thought I had explored all of the waterfalls that the Southern Highlands had on offer.
+Honestly speaking, I thought I had explored all of the waterfalls that the Southern Highlands had on offer.
 After all, I had spent a lot of time hiking in the Southern Highlands being a Sydneysider.
-So I was surprised, but also elated, to hear about Gerringong Falls.
-It was a real thrill to explore a new waterfall, close to home, with Beck.
+So I was surprised, but also elated, to hear about the Gerringong Falls Trail, back in 2020.
+It was a real thrill to explore a new waterfall, close to home, with my English wife, Beck.